 - Bruce, Niel L.: Aegidae, Anuropidae, Barybrotidae, Cirolanidae, Corallanidae, Cymothoidae, Phoratopidea, Protognathiidae, Seroloidea, Sphaeromatoidea, Tridentellidae

-- Hadfield, Kerry: Aegidae, Anuropidae, Barybrotidae, Cirolanidae, Corallanidae, Cymothoidae, Protognathiidae, Tridentellidae
+- Hadfield, Kerry A.: Aegidae, Anuropidae, Barybrotidae, Cirolanidae, Corallanidae, Cymothoidae, Protognathiidae, Tridentellidae

 - Merrin, Kelly: Asellota, Microcerberidea